Icohedron/Hexitricity/README.md

 # Asynchronous Advantage Actor-Critic (A3C) with Monte Carlo Tree Search and Hex

-To run, execute the following command
+To train the network, execute async.py using the command
 ```
 python async.py
 ```